gaurichaudhari9/Boosting-Sales-Margin-of-a-product-using-Price-Optimization/README.md

 - Integrate real-time data feeds for dynamic pricing strategies.

 ## Contact
-For queries, collaborations or discussions regarding this project, feel free to reach out: [Your Email]
+For queries, collaborations or discussions regarding this project, feel free to reach out: chaudharigauri.9@gmail.com

 ## Acknowledgments
 Special thanks to the Kaggle community for providing the Olist store dataset, which formed the backbone of this analysis.